SeldonIO/seldon-core/docs-gb/models/rclone.md

 ---
-description: Learn how to use Rclone in Seldon Core 2 for efficient model artifact management across 40+ cloud storage backends.
-This guide covers model artifact distribution, cloud storage integration with Amazon S3 and Google Storage, local development storage, and secure cloud storage authorization in Kubernetes environments.
+description: Learn how to configure and use Rclone for model artifact storage in Seldon Core, including cloud storage integration and authentication.
 ---

-# Rclone
+# Rclone Configuration

 We utilize [Rclone](https://rclone.org/) to copy model artifacts from a storage location to the model servers.
 This allows users to take advantage of Rclones support for over 40